Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 23rd in MLB.
+- The Tigers pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers' 4.56 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.55).

-- The right-hander's most recent appearance was on Tuesday against the Chicago Cubs, when he threw 4 2/3 innings, surrendering six earned runs while giving up four hits.
+- The left-hander's last time out was on Wednesday against the Chicago Cubs, when he went six innings, surrendering four earned runs while giving up six hits.

-- The 24-year-old has amassed an ERA of 5.29, with 9 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .243 against him.
+- The 26-year-old has an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.